 Why am I doing this?
 Because, honestly, I need a little motivation right now—a nice reminder of why I want to be a scientist and why I get up every morning to go to work, even when on the most unglamorous scientific days.
 But it’s not only that.
 I also want to let everyone reading this know just how much I care about my research, care about the state of the world and care about the potential my science has in helping solve a too real, world-wide problem.

 I’m going to start off this little narrative by first saying that being a chemist—especially an atmospheric chemist—was never a part of my “grand plan” or whatever they force stressed out high schoolers to come up with prior to application deadlines.
 In fact, I didn’t even know what a chemist was prior to entering college.
 To me, it was just an abstract word–a title that only got a brief mention on TV shows.
-The sheer fact I ended up majoring in chemistry in the first place was the work of a series of happy happenstances and one enthusiastic professor (which you can read about in this haphazardly written Tumblr post).
+The sheer fact I ended up majoring in chemistry in the first place was the work of a series of happy happenstances and one enthusiastic professor.
 However, even when I decided to change my major to chemistry (I was originally pre-med), I still had no idea what to do with that degree.
 Chemistry is a surprisingly broad field and I apparently have commitment issues when it comes to choosing my future. ¯\_(ツ)_/¯

 So I dabbled.
 I dabbled in many things.
 I did a short stint in a research lab as a synthetic organic chemist and I paid obnoxiously close attention in my chemistry classes in hopes that I would suddenly have an “Ah-ha!” moment and instantly know what I want to do in life.